Group Class Q & A

 We will never make you rotate in your group class, but this does come at a price.
 While taking a social dance class, it is important to be social.
 Non rotation does not equate non social.
 Please learn to get to know others taking your class.
 We want to be creating a great repore with each other.

 Wear what you feel comfortable and provides a free flowing movement.
 Street shoes are not permitted on the dance floor.
 If you are a pre-beginner, you may wear socks as the patterns you will be learning will be simplified.
 Those dancing in a bronze level class and above are required to have dance shoes.
 Most are ordering these off Amazon.
 A brushed sued bottomed shoe is best.

 What about dance events?

 Dance events are provided to students on a monthly basis during the dance season (Fall-Spring).
 This is the perfect way to dress up and have someplace fun to go and use what you have been learning.
-We want our dancers dancing outside of class.
+You will need to be dancing outside of class to aid in memory.
 Besides getting to know other couples, it is the best way to continue your dance education.

 Be sure to check our schedule as we have had to augment the event schedule often over the pandemic.